ros2/rviz/rviz/doc/index.rst

 The f key will focus the camera on the current selection.

-2D Nav Goal
+2D Goal Pose
 ...........

  * Keyboard shortcut: g

-This tool lets you set a goal sent on the "/move_base_simple/goal" ROS topic.
+This tool lets you set a goal sent on the "/goal_pose" ROS topic.
 Click on a location on the ground plane and drag to select the orientation.
 The output topic can be changed in the "Tool Properties" panel.